Probabilistic Load Forecasting Based on Adaptive Online Learning: Numerical results

-In the first set of numerical results we quantify the prediction error of \ac{APLF} in comparison with $11$ conventional techniques for the $7$ datasets.
-Overall prediction errors RMSE and MAPE assessing prediction errors are given in Table~\ref{tabla1}.
+In the first set of numerical results we quantify the prediction error of \ac{APLF} in comparison with the $11$ existing techniques for the $7$ datasets.
+RMSE and MAPE assessing overall prediction errors are given in Table~\ref{tabla1}.
 Such table shows that existing techniques such as DRN and \ac{QR} can achieve high accuracies in certain large-size regions using sizeable training datasets (e.g., New England dataset), however such techniques become inaccurate in other datasets such as those corresponding with small-size regions and smaller training datasets (e.g., $100$ buildings dataset).
-In addition, Table~\ref{tabla1} also shows that the online learning method \ac{AFF} achieves higher accuracies than multiple offline learning algorithms such as LR, ARRFFS, and SFDA.
-Figures~\ref{predictions} and~\ref{ecdf} provide more detailed comparisons using $5$ representative existing techniques (AR, SARIMA, QR, SVM, and \ac{AFF}), and $3$ datasets that correspond with regions of assorted sizes.
-Figure~\ref{predictions} shows two days of load demand and load forecasts in the three regions and Figure~\ref{ecdf} shows the empirical cumulative distribution functions (CDFs) of the absolute value of prediction errors.
-Table~\ref{tabla1}, and Figures~\ref{predictions} and \ref{ecdf} show that the proposed \ac{APLF} method achieves high accuracies in comparison with conventional techniques in every dataset studied.
+Table~\ref{tabla1} also shows that the online learning method \ac{AFF} achieves higher accuracies than multiple offline learning algorithms such as LR, ARRFFS, and SFDA.
+Figures~\ref{predictions} and~\ref{ecdf} provide more detailed comparisons using $5$ representative existing techniques (AR, SARIMA, QR, SVM, and \ac{AFF}) in comparison with proposed APLF in $3$ datasets that correspond with regions of assorted sizes.
+Figure~\ref{predictions} shows two days of load demand and load forecasts in the three regions while Figure~\ref{ecdf} shows the empirical cumulative distribution functions (CDFs) of the absolute value of prediction errors.
+Table~\ref{tabla1}, and Figures~\ref{predictions} and \ref{ecdf} show that the proposed \ac{APLF} method achieves high accuracies in comparison with existing techniques in every dataset studied.
 In particular, Figure~\ref{ecdf} shows that high errors occur with low probability for \ac{APLF} method.
-For instance, in New England dataset, the error of \ac{APLF} method is less than $0.8$~GW with probability $0.8$, while the $4$ other methods reach errors of around $1.3$ GW with such probability.
+For instance, in New England dataset, the error of \ac{APLF} method is less than $0.8$~GW with probability $0.8$, while the $5$ other methods reach errors of around $1.3$ GW with such probability.